-If a loved one has passed away and made a will, it will probably involve the appointment of an executor - usually a family member or solicitor - to administer the deceased's estate, which will consists of their financial assets and property.
+If a loved one has passed away and made a will, it will probably involve the appointment of an executor - usually a family member or solicitor - to administer the deceased's estate, which will consist of their financial assets and property.

-After the grant to proceed with enacting a will has been issued by the probate registry - typically taking four to 12 weeks - the personal representative will collect in the deceased's assets and pay any debt, bills and taxes.
+After the grant to proceed with enacting a will has been issued by the probate registry - typically taking four to 12 weeks - the personal representative will collect the deceased's assets and pay any debt, bills and taxes.

 A licensed conveyancer or conveyancing solicitor will need to be hired to take care of the legal side of selling or transferring the house to you.and getting help from a professional will make the process less stressful.

-There is rarely a strict or short deadline for a property to be sold or put into the name of someone else, but the personal representative will need to pay inheritance tax on the value of the deceased's estate, including the value of the property, within six months of the death.
+There is rarely a strict or short deadline for a property to be sold or put into the name of someone else, but the personal representative will need to pay inheritance tax on the value of the deceased's estate, including the value of the property, within 6 months of the death.

 Many mortgage lenders are sympathetic so often acknowledge that payments may wait until after the estate is sorted out.
-This is called a ‘period of grace’ and will give you the chance to make a decision on the inherited property but remember, you must tell the mortgage lender of the death to allow this to happen.
+This is called a ‘period of grace’ and will give you the chance to make a decision on the inherited property.
+But remember, you must tell the mortgage lender of the death to allow this to happen.

-The personal representative will be responsible for making decisions relating to the estate and the property.
+The personal representative will be responsible for making decisions relating to the estate and property.
 They will also be responsible for paying any debt, taxes and distributing items or the whole estate including the property according to the intestacy rule or as detailed in the will.

 If you inherit a property that still has a mortgage, you will be responsible for keeping up with the mortgage payments (unless directed otherwise in the deceased's will).
 If the property was covered under a life insurance policy, then the cost of the mortgage payments will be covered.

-If the property doesn’t have a life insurance policy and you can’t cover the mortgage repayments, you can either sell the property, take out a new mortgage or let out the property.
+If the property doesn’t have a life insurance policy and you can’t cover the mortgage repayments, you can either sell the home, take out a new mortgage or let out the property.
 Some of the options to help you cover the mortgage costs: